dlogic-lbs/symfony-nginx-mysql-docker/README.md

 ## How to run this repo ?
-Clone or download this repository to your local machine.
+Install and start up Docker Desktop, clone or download this repository to your local machine.
 CD into the root folder of the project and type ..
 ```
 dev_fresh.bat
 ```